faddat/fsaf-report/README.md

 ## Business Stabby and Composable

 I watched Jack Zampolin and others associated with Strangelove Ventures, the team currently leading the growth of IBC, describe various means to stop the growth of IBC.
 To date, Composable is the only team that has meaningfully grown the IBC network.
-It has built IBC clients for both Cosmos and Polkadot, and
+Composable has built IBC clients for both Cosmos and Polkadot, and designed 08-Wasm, a client interface.

+##

 ## P2P Storms